val7304/flashcards/readme_ci.md

 ---

-### Production execution (`prod` profile)
+### Production execution (`main` branch)
-The `prod` profile is automatically activated when running inside Docker.
+The `main` branch configuration is automatically used when running inside Docker.
-It is never used during CI test phases.
+It is never used during CI test phases (which use H2 database).

 Designed for:
 - Persistent data